fluffydolphin/nota-RAT/README.md

 * Discord webhooks
 ** nota-RAT uses the pythom library discord_webhook for discord web hooks ** The web hooks display the IP of the victim and shows the avg ping of the connection

-1. The RAT binds sockets together so that the attacker can connect.
-2. after you connect as the attacker you can run pretty much any cli command
-3. When a command is send it uses Fernet for end to end encryption

 ## How to install and run?